Hoka One One Stinson STR 4 Review Facts

 This shoe offers the runner added support through a wider platform and the inclusion of Hoka's Meta Rocker.
 Both of these elements promote a more secure and efficient stride.
 It propels the foot forward, giving the running great energy return.
 The powerful cushioning of the shoe keeps the foot in place and limits unwanted movement, even across the potentially dangerous terrain of the trail.

-The forefoot and toe of the shoe features a wider flair that provides a solid base for more stability and support.
+The forefoot and toe of the shoe feature a wider flair that provides a solid base for more stability and support.
 This enables the runner to feel stable on uneven or rocky terrain.
 Furthermore, the design of the shoe features more lugs that are tightly lined on the underfoot.
-It can tackle tough trails or the city roads because of it's all terrain design.
+It can tackle tough trails or the city roads because of its all-terrain design.

 Hoka is a brand that utilizes some of the newest technologies to provide their runners with unique feeling shoes.
 Because of these added design elements to the shoe, the Hoka brand, particularly, the Hoka One One Stinson ATR 4, is not an inexpensive shoe.
 There are lots of great option for the runner whose primary concern is cost,